macloo/python-adv-web-apps/docs/scraping.rst

 This is how you install *any* Python library that exists in the `Python Package Index <https://pypi.python.org/pypi>`_.
 Pretty handy. **pip** is a tool for installing Python packages, which is what you just did.

-**Note:** You have installed BeautifulSoup in the Python virtual environment that is currently active.
+.. note:: You have installed BeautifulSoup in the Python virtual environment that is currently active.
 When that virtual environment is *not* active, BeautifulSoup will not be available to you.
 This is ideal, because you will create different virtual environments for different Python projects, and you won’t need to worry about updated libraries in the future breaking your (past) code.

 Test BeautifulSoup
 ------------------